 - Choose to publish a new item or update an existing item:

 - Create a new item: Mark this option to publish a brand new content item to Review 360, then give it a title.
 (The title defaults to the name of your project file.
 You can change the title of your published course here without affecting the name of your project file.)
+Note that the title on the player will display up to 80 characters.

 - Publish a new version of an existing item: Mark this option to update an existing content item in Review 360, then select the item you want to update.
 (Review 360 keeps track of version history, so you can always view previously-published versions of the project.)